mschmidtkorth/silverbullet-zen/README.md

 Copy the file into your [Silverbullet.md](https://silverbullet.md/) space folder and reload (`Ctrl+Alt+R` or via Command Picker `System: Reload`).

+> [!NOTE]
+> Light theme will come later.
+> Let me know about commonly used plugins and I will include them.

 # Theme

 ![Screenshot of Zen theme for Silverbullet.md](Theme.png)